Job Board

 The delimiter can be any string, not just a single character.
 If the delimiter isn't found in the string, the entire string is returned.

-For more string manipulation options, see trim, ltrim, and rtrim for whitespace handling, lpad and rpad for fixed-width formatting, or regexp_replace for pattern-based substitution.
+For more string manipulation options, see instr and locate to find the position of a substring, split to break a string into an array on a delimiter, trim, ltrim, and rtrim for whitespace handling, lpad and rpad for fixed-width formatting, or regexp_replace for pattern-based substitution.

 Example Details